Eramet Titanium & Iron

 Eramet Titanium & Iron is a pig iron and titanium dioxide clinker plant in Tyssedal, Norway.
 It benefits from ores local to Norway which have almost a 50% TiO_{2} fraction.

 History

 The plant was established as Ilmenittsmelteverket on 21 December 1983 as a replacement after Det Norske Nitridaktieselskap closed its aluminum plant in Tyssedal.
 Production commenced in 1986.
 In 1988 it was bought by Tinfos Jernverk and renamed Tinfos Titan & Iron.

 In 2008 Tinfos was bought by Eramet, giving the plant its current name.

 In May 2020 Eramet announced the sale of the plant to Tronox.
+The sale was later abandoned (2021), in part due to an investigation by the UK CMA.

-On 22 September 2023, Eramet sold the plant to Ineos Enterprises for $245 million.
-The plant was renamed INEOS Tyssedal.
+On 22 September 2023, Eramet sold the plant to Ineos for $245 million.
+The plant was renamed Ineos Tyssedal.
 The deal also included a long-term supply contract for ilmenite produced by Eramet's Senegalese Grande Côte Opérations.